tfelix/bestia-docs/content/docs/mechanics/general.md

 # General Mechanics

-## Main Story

-The main story revolves around the player whose world was destroyed due to a so-called **rift event**.
+The main story revolves around the player whose world was destroyed due to a so-called **Rift Event**.
 The magic pushed into his world and merged it with another one.
-This altered the physical properties of both worlds and mostly destroyed them.
+This altered the physical properties of both worlds and mostly destroyed them in the process.
-He is thrown into a new one and must learn to survive on his own (while exploring the new world, making friends and foes.)
+The player is thrown into a new world and must learn to survive on his own (while exploring the new world, gathering resources, making friends and foes).

+This idea of the world always at the brink of destruction is a ongoing thread throughout the game.
+Two cults formed out of this world-destruction aware
 The principle of destroying the world is the common thread throughout the game.
-By joining one of the different cults the players can actively work towards a destruction of the world as well as prenting it from harm (see [The Cults](/docs/mechanics/cults)).
+By joining one of the different cults the players can actively work towards a destruction of the world as well as prenting it from harm (see [The Cults](#cults) for more information).

 Due to this event the world is **generated dynamically**.
-Despite the ultimate goal of the game to prevent or initiate this destruction, this should remain a rare event that occurs no more frequently than every 1 to 2 years (real time).
+Despite the ultimate goal of the game to prevent or initiate this destruction, this should remain a rare event that occurs no more frequently than every 1 to 2 years (in real time).
 The newly generated world should cover as wide a spectrum of biomes as possible.
 The world and its inhabitants embed themselves in a certain history, which should also be generated as automatically as possible.
 This enriches the player experience especially in the beginning when there are not many players.

 For the details of world generation, see the [technical documentation](/docs/server/world-generation).

-## The Persistent Threat
+## The Threat

-After a random period of time (at least 6 months in [real time](/docs/mechanics/time)), threats starts to appear in every world.
+After a random period of time (at least 6 months in [real time](/docs/mechanics/time)), a threats starts to appear in every world incarnation.
 These can be threats from particularly strong Bestia, which cause great destruction, but also magical elements or natural disasters such as meteorites.
 Under certain conditions, this event can also contribute to the destruction of the world.
-If the total destruction is caused by the event then none of the cults will benefit from it.
+If the total destruction is caused by the event itself then none of the cults will benefit from it.
 So it is in the interest of the cult players to avert this threat together.

 {{< tabs "Thread Appearence Delay" >}}
 {{< tab "Population < 1k" >}}